lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 an end entity to prove that it has access to the private key corresponding to a given public key.
 The question of whether, and in what circumstances, POPs add value to a PKI is a debate as old as PKI itself!
-See {{sect-8.POP}} for a further discussion on the necessity of Proof-Of-Possession in PKI.
+See {{sect-8.1}} for a further discussion on the necessity of proof-of-possession in PKI.

-The PKI management operations specified here make it possible for an end entity to prove to a CA/RA that it has possession of (i.e., is able to use) the private key corresponding to the public key for which a certificate is requested.
+The PKI management operations specified here make it possible for an end entity to prove to a CA/RA that it has possession of (i.e., is able to use) the private key corresponding to the public key for which a certificate is requested (see {{sect-5.2.8}} for different POP methods).
 A given CA/RA is free to choose how to enforce POP (e.g., out-of-band procedural means versus PKIX-CMP in-band messages) in its certification exchanges (i.e., this may be a policy issue).
 However, it is REQUIRED that CAs/RAs MUST enforce POP